livramos/livramos/README.md

-# 💫 About Me:
+# 💫 Hi!
+I'm Liv

-Hi!
-You can call me Liv!🥰 sometimes I post some of the projects I've been<br>working on here.
-Now I'm working on a secret project and also developing Tom<br>(a music discord bot) 👩‍💻
+📖computer engennier student in Puc Rio
+👩‍💻 working as an intern in Eletrobrás in data analysis 🛹 like to post the projects that I develop in my free time

 ## 🌐 Socials: